Complete Income Tax Guide India FY 2026-27: Slabs, Deductions, ITR Filing & More

 Income tax is a direct tax levied by the Government of India on the income earned by individuals, Hindu Undivided Families (HUFs), companies, firms, and other entities during a financial year.
 Governed by the Income Tax Act (1961 until FY 2025-26, replaced by Income Tax Act 2025 from FY 2026-27), it is administered by the Central Board of Direct Taxes (CBDT) under the Ministry of Finance.

-The tax system operates on a self-assessment basis – taxpayers compute their own income, calculate the tax due, pay it, and file a return declaring their income and tax payment to the Income Tax Department.
+The tax system operates on a self-assessment basis – taxpayers compute their own income, calculate the tax due, pay it, and file a return declaring their income and tax payment — verifiable via Form 26AS and AIS — to the Income Tax Department.

 Who Must Pay Income Tax?